But is playing tight-aggressive still a good poker strategy today? And what exactly does it involve?

 The TAG is easy to identify.
-Look for players who don’t play many hands, but not a ridiculously small number like the nit.
+Look for players who don't play many hands or play a small percentage of them, but not a ridiculously small number like the nit.
 When they do get involved, they play aggressively and not passively.
-They won’t limp into the pot and will prefer to raise rather than call.
+They won't limp into the pot and will prefer to raise rather than call.

 Unlike the nit, they don't always showdown with the best hand, and sometimes you will catch them bluffing - but nowhere near as often as the LAG.

 Steal their Blinds

 TAGs like to play in position, and they want to be the pre-flop aggressor.
 If you have TAG players on your left, then you can steal their blinds with impunity - they won't have a hand decent enough to 3-bet you most of the time, and if they call then they will be out of position.
 Most TAGs want to keep things simple, so they won't put up much of a fight without a good hand.